giobel/giobel.github.io/_posts/2018-01-12-Dynamo-Python-Example.md

 - The class is LineLoad and it has 3 different ways to create a line load.
 We want to create a line load from a line so we pick the third one.
 - This class is part of the Autodesk.Revit.DB.Structure namespace so we need to load that in our python script.

+We can find a description of each parameter at the bottom of the page:

+<div id="imageContainer3"></div>